This post was most recently updated on December 13th, 2020

 Just as Cyprus has the upper hand in the EU, where Turkey is not a member, Turkey has the upper hand in NATO, where Cyprus is neither a member of the alliance nor of NATO’s Partnership for Peace.

-If Cyprus tries to become a member of NATO, then all the existing NATO member countries have to accept Cyprus.
+If Cyprus tries to become a NATO member, then all the existing NATO member countries have to accept Cyprus.

 As Turkey is a NATO member, it will never vote to accept Cyprus in NATO until their dispute is resolved.